My Dogs Balls Are Natural

 I hear ill thought out slipshod arguments all the time.
 Heck, isn’t that what the internet is for, cat and dog pictures and armchair experts?
 Probably the most common faulty argument I hear from many well-intentioned, smart folks about why to keep their dog’s balls and ovaries intact rather than to spay and neuter is, “my dog’s balls are natural.”
 I’ll examine this argument and many other cursory, inattentive ones below.
 It is important to keep in mind that extreme anthropomorphism is not healthy for you or your dog.

 Spaying and neutering is a hot topic (not hot pocket).

-In reading a popular blog one day I came across dog parents defending their dog’s testicles as if they were 24 karat encrusted Olympic gold medals and some treasure to behold.
-They took great offence at the idea of spay and neutering.
-Which got me thinking about all of the myths, misconceptions and faulty arguments I hear about defending unneutered pets .
+In reading a popular blog one day, I came across dog parents defending their dog’s testicles as if they were 24 karat encrusted Olympic gold medals and some treasure to behold.
+They took great offense at the idea of spay and neutering.
+Which got me thinking about all of the myths, misconceptions and faulty arguments I hear about defending unneutered pets.
 Allow me to address some of the most popular myths and defenses for not spaying or neutering a dog or cat.
-There are so many anthropomorphic statements and misunderstandings about behavior and health on the internet, floating around cyber space and social media it is difficult to address them all.
+There are so many anthropomorphic statements and misunderstandings about behavior and health on the internet, floating around cyberspace and social media it is difficult to address them all.

-First I’d like to state an axiom and cardinal rule of science, when the data changes so does science and opinions.
+First I’d like to state an axiom and cardinal rule of science when the data changes so do science and opinions.
 Views and facts are not fixed and an absolute way of being.
 If leaving a dog intact and not spaying or neutering them was shown to cause a dog to live a healthier, longer life, I would also change my opinion on the subject.
 But the facts and science paint a clear picture and the current benefits of spaying and neutering typically far outweigh the negatives.
-So without further ado I present to you the:
+So without further ado, I present to you the: